 • How to take measurements and when not to bother

-• 7 Tips that make a home office function well
+• Seven tips that make a home office function well

 • How to make large rooms feel comfortable and small rooms feel spacious